 Medical and Welfare

 NZALPA is more than just your Union.
-In particular Medical and Welfare are very much concerned with your welfare.
+In particular, the Medical and Welfare team is very much concerned with your welfare.
 To this end, we have developed many benefits and services that may be of assistance to you as a member over the years to come.
 Hopefully you won’t need them right now but it is good to know what is available should the need arise.
 Many of these programmes are modelled from USALPA and adapted to suit NZ circumstances

 Member Assistance Programme MAP